Summer Holiday Family Events around Bury St Edmunds, Colchester, Sudbury and Ipswich

 Sunflower Field to visit with Kids, Suffolk

 We loved visiting Rougham Estate a couple of summers ago to pick Sunflowers.
 I didn’t really know if the kids would be that into it, but the way they have set it up, makes it feel like a full experience and so much more than just PYO.
 Firstly you walk through what feels like a maze of towering Sunflowers, and its fun choosing and picking the ones you want.
 There’s lots of photo opportunities, places to play and food and drink trucks too.
-They can’t give an exact date, as it all depends on when the flowers are ready, but they expect to be open the first week of August.
+They can’t give an exact date, as it all depends on when the flowers are ready, but they expect to be open towards the end of July.

-Kids and Canvas, The Apex, Bury St Edmunds, (22nd & 24th July, 19th Aug & 21st Aug)
+Kids and Canvas, The Apex, Bury St Edmunds, (25th, 26th & 27thAug)

 We are so lucky to have the Apex in Bury, such a beautiful venue with so many different events going on to get involved in.
 One such event that looks perfect for children this summer holiday is Kids and Canvas.
 Its a ninety minute session for children 5+ where they will be guided through a painting session to create their own animal painting on their very own canvas to take home.

-Events to Take Children to in Ipswich Summer 2025
+Events to Take Children to in Ipswich Summer 2026

-The Suffolk Military Show 2025, Trinity Park, Ipswich
+The Suffolk Military Show 2026, Trinity Park, Ipswich

 Step into over 1,000 years of military history at The Suffolk Military Show, a jam-packed weekend of thrilling live action, historical displays, and hands-on family fun.
 Taking place at Trinity Park, this two-day event is one of East Anglia’s biggest military shows.